Abbas the Great: War against the Ottomans

 Several years of peace followed as the Ottomans carefully planned their response.
 But their secret training manoeuvres were observed by Iranian spies.
 Abbas learnt that the Ottoman plan was to invade Iran via Azerbaijan, take Tabriz then move on to Ardabil and Qazvin, which they could use as bargaining chips in exchange for other territories.
 The shah decided to lay a trap.
 He would allow the Ottomans to enter the country, then destroy them.
 He had Tabriz evacuated of its inhabitants while he waited at Ardabil with his army.
 In 1618, an Ottoman army of 100,000 led by the Grand Vizier Damat Halil Pasha invaded and easily seized Tabriz.
 The vizier sent an ambassador to the shah demanding he make peace and return the lands taken since 1602.
 Abbas refused and pretended he was ready to set fire to Ardabil and retreat further inland rather than face the Ottoman army.
 When Halil Pasha heard the news, he decided to march on Ardabil right away.
 This was just what Abbas wanted.
 His army of 40,000 was hiding at a crossroads on the way and they ambushed the Ottoman army in a battle, which ended in complete victory for the Iranians.

 In 1623, Abbas decided to take back Mesopotamia, which had been lost by his grandfather Tahmasp through the Ottoman–Safavid War (1532–1555).
-Profiting from the confusion surrounding the accession of the new Ottoman Sultan Murad IV, he pretended to be making a pilgrimage to the Shi'ite shrines of Kerbala and Najaf, but used his army to seize Baghdad.
+Profiting from the confusion surrounding the accession of the new Ottoman Sultan Murad IV, he pretended to be making a pilgrimage to the Shi'ite shrines of Karbala and Najaf, but used his army to seize Baghdad.
 However, Abbas was then distracted by a rebellion in Georgia in 1624 led by Giorgi Saakadze thus allowing an Ottoman force to besiege Baghdad, but the Shah came to its relief the next year and defeated the Turkish army decisively.
 In 1638, however, after Abbas' death, the Ottomans retook Baghdad, and the Iranian–Ottoman border was finalised to be roughly the same as the current Iran–Turkey and Iran–Iraq borders.